Horse64/core.horse64.org/docs/How to Contribute.md

-*HVM*, and *the standard library*. **The authoritative latest list for what is part of that, is maintained as part of `tools/maintainer_helper_test_major_builds.h64` in the [core.horse64.org main repo]( /docs/Resources.md#standard-library).**
+*HVM*, and *the standard library*. **The authoritative latest list for what is part of that, is maintained as part of `tools/maintainer_helper_test_major_builds.h64` in the [core.horse64.org main repository]( /docs/Resources.md#standard-library).**

 **Steps required** before any official release of core tooling:

 1. Be on Linux.

-2. Set up all the core tooling repo folders next to each other in the versions to be tested, including what you plan to release.
+2. Set up all the core tooling repository directories next to each other in the versions to be tested, including what you plan to release.

 3. Run this and follow the instructions: